astoyanovAxway/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/mutual-tls-authentication-with-api-manager.md

 title: Mutual TLS Authentication with API Manager
 description: Configure API Portal to send its own (client) certificate to API Manager
 ---
 Before you start you should have a TLS certificate in X.509 format that will be used for the connection with API Manager.
 This certificate will serve to present the identity of API Portal to API Manager (Client side authentication).
-API Manager can be configured to require and verify this certificate (identity).
+API Manager can be configured to require and verify this certificate (identity) - [Set up the back-end SSL server for mutual authentication](/docs/apim_administration/apimgr_admin/api_mgmt_custom_policies/#set-up-the-back-end-ssl-server-for-mutual-authentication)

 {{< alert title="Useful Tip" color="warning" >}}You can use the same TLS certificate that API Portal presents to the browser when being accessed.{{< /alert >}}